Kormoranka/hello-world/README.md

 * Free-hand drawing and traditional art techniques
 * Proficient in Adobe CS with emphasis on Illustrator and Flash

-*Work experience:*
+__Work experience:__

+* April 2012 to August 2012 – Flash Animator and Illustrator – McGraw-Hill CDI, Bothell
+* Illustrated and animated educational movies pertaining to natural sciences:
+*timeline animations of five minute long narrated content.*

-* December 2010 to current – Flash Designer – Apex learning, Seattle
+* December 2010 to April 2012 –Multimedia Artist – Apex Learning, Seattle

-* Creation and production of Flash animations and illustrations for high school level e-learning products.
+* Creation and production of Flash animations and illustrations for high school level e-learning products:
-* Typographic design, photo editing and collage.
+*vector illustration, typographic design, photo editing, collage and interactive timeline Flash animation.*

 * July 2009 to December 2010 – Flash Animator and Illustrator – Kinetic books, Seattle

-* Created and often conceptualized numerous animations, illustrations and game assets for elementary school level e-learning products in a fast-paced environment.
+* Created and often conceptualized numerous animations, illustrations and game assets for elementary school level e-learning products in a very fast-paced environment:
+*symbol based vector Flash animation and bitmap sprites.*
-* Designed website for one of company’s products while managing multiple other tasks.
+* Designed website for one of company’s products and worked on multiple UI designs.
-* Delivered UI design for a future product in time in spite of time restrictions and steep learning curve.

 * January 2009 to 2013 – Freelance Illustrator – The Seattle Art Museum